 Litwack also quotes ideals emerging in those concurring Black reconstruction conventions (Afro gatherings obviously causing huge fret for the white commenter above).

 Henry McNeal Turner, a major emerging national Afro social organizer, clearly answers puzzled McConnell’s questions about reparations “qualifications” 153 years ago.
 In 1866 (shortly after President Johnson killed Field Order No. 15) Turner says this:

 “We want representative men, without regard to color, as long as they carry the brand of negro oppression.
 We need power and intellectual equality with the whites.
 It does not matter whether he be a pretty or ugly negro; a black negro or a mulatto.
 Whether he were a slave or a free negro; the question is, is he a negro at all?…We want power; it only comes through organization, and organization comes through unity.
 Our efforts must be one and inseparable, blended, tied, and bound together.”

-Again, Black leaders rising from slavery’s ashes weren’t stupid—nor were the populace constituents they spoke for—a populace consisting of newly freedmen, native free born and Afro emigrants (those Blacks traveling in the Diaspora who had more leeway to come and go).
+Again, Black leaders rising from slavery’s ashes weren’t stupid—nor were the populace constituents they spoke for—a populace consisting of newly freedmen, native free born and Afro emigrants (travelers like Mohammed Ali ben Said in the photo seen above, who navigated the global Diaspora—finally gaining more leeway to come and go).